-It’s no doubt we see more and more organic cotton in the last few years, thanks to initiatives like BCI.
+Granted, we’re seeing a push for more organic and ethical cotton these days.
 But, we need to know what organic even means before jumping on the wagon.
 Cotton not made with chemicals isn’t automatically organic – it has to be certified.
 Certain organisations set the standard to what organic cotton is, such as the European Union’s organic standards organisation and the United States Department of Agriculture (USDA).

 To be certified as organic, cotton cultivators must also promote sustainability within the communities where they operate.
 The organisations must fairly compensate organic cotton workers and ensure minimum environmental degradation.
 Most notable among them is the Global Organic Textile Standard (GOTS), an organisation specifically focused on providing consumers with access to safe and sustainable organic fabrics.